soichih/autohpss/README.md

 A simple, straightforward way to archive and restore stuff to/from HPSS(SDA).

+### WARNING: dc2 deprecatation

+IU dc2 has been deprecated and replaced by Slate.
+To restore data archived in dc2 to slate, you will need to fool autohpss because it can only archive/restore on the same filepath.

+You can do this by running autohpss via singularity and bind mounting slate as dc2/scratch, for example

+> singularity exec -B /N/slate:/N/dc2/scratch docker://soichih/autohpss restore /N/dc2/scratch/hayashis/sca

 ## Prerequisite

 This system assumes you have HPSS(SDA) account..
 If not, create it at